f-a-tonmoy/f-a-tonmoy.github.io/README.md

 - Experienced in building **scalable ML pipelines**, optimizing **predictive models**, and integrating **NLP** and **computer vision** into production environments.
 - Proficient in **Python**, **PyTorch**, **TensorFlow**, **SQL**, and **MLOps**, with a strong track record of turning complex data challenges into measurable business impact.
 - Skilled collaborator with proven ability to **translate technical insights into operational success.**
+- **Authorized to work in the U.S. and do not require sponsorship.**

 ---